marcbeep/spenny/README.md

 1. `addAccount`: Creates a new account for the logged-in user.
 If the account type is spending, updates the user's budget accordingly.
 2. `getAccounts`: Retrieves all accounts associated with the logged-in user.
 3. `getAccount`: Retrieves an account by its ID.
-4. `deleteAccount`: Deletes an account by its ID and updates the budget accordingly if the deleted account is of spending type.
+4. `archiveAccount`: Archives an account by its ID and updates the budget accordingly.
 5. `updateAccount`: Updates an account by its ID.
 If the account type is spending and the balance changes, adjusts the budget accordingly.
 6. `moveMoneyBetweenAccounts`: Moves money between two accounts.
 Updates account balances and adjusts the user's budget if necessary.